-I continued working on my website and fixing or eliminating links and lists.
+Also, I continued working on my website and fixing or eliminating links and lists.
 I created an Accolades page and cleaned up the Timeline page and adding more visual interest.
-I continued working on the Anthology and on fixing up the web site.
+And I continued working on the Anthology and on fixing up the web site.

 This Month’s Productivity Killers